-Free and Reduced Lunch applications are available on the web site (www.tcsnc.org).
+Free and Reduced Lunch applications are collected at the beginning of the school year and may be re-submitted any time during the school year.
+Applications are available in the cafeteria, school office or on the web site (www.tcsnc.org).
 Click on, Departments, Child Nutrition, and then Free/Reduced Lunch Applications.
 Completed forms should be faxed to 885-7395 or sent in hard copy to the Child Nutrition Department.
 All information remains confidential.
+The United States Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment.
+Under the Federal Child Nutrition Program and USDA policy, discrimination is prohibited under the basis of race, color, national origin, gender (male or female), age or disability.
+USDA is an equal opportunity provider and employer.